Naija Tings: Jamaican American Juggles Work And Businesses In Nigeria

 Marla at a glance...

-- Decided to start teaching abroad due to stresses and health effects while working in the U.S. public school system.
+- Decided to start teaching abroad due to stresses and health issues while working in the U.S. public school system.

 - Before teaching in Nigeria, she spent a year living and teaching in China.